-If you have a tandem axle on your motorhome or two or three axles on your trailer, you cannot separate out the axles to get individual axle weights without getting multiple readings - not an easy or possible to do on truck scales.
+If you have a tandem axle on your motorhome or two or three axles on your trailer, you often cannot separate out the axles to get accurate individual axle weights.

 Often the larger scales are suited to much heavier weights.
 When you start weighing just parts of the RV, the inaccuracies multiply.

-Often there isn't enough level room on the sides or ends of the scales to weigh your unit with A protion of the RV off the scale as is shown in the diagrams.
-This compromises the weight readings of the tire positions on the scale.
+Often there barriers place at the scales to keep this process from being done.
+Additionally, there often isn't enough level room on the sides or ends of the scales to weigh your unit with the unweighed protion of the RV (or combination vehicle) off the scale (as is shown in these diagrams).
+This compromises the accuracy of the weight readings for the wheel positions on the scale.

 Finding a place that will allow you to get permission to take several readings is a challenge.
-Truck stops and truckers certainly don't want RVers clogging up the scales.
+Truck stops and truckers certainly don't want RVers clogging up the scales with this process.

 When you attempt to determine individual wheel position weights in this fashion, half the weights are calculated rather than measured.
 There are numerous factors which can make those calculations incorrect.